To start Excel, click Start > Programs > Microsoft Office > Microsoft Excel.

 You can also get to a new sheet by clicking on Sheet Tab (which is located at the bottom of the spreadsheet) other than the one that you are currently working on (default is Sheet 1).

 To enter data into the spreadsheet, the cell that you are typing in must be active.
-When you first open Excel, Cell A1 is active.
+When you first open Excel, cell A1 is active.

-Just begin to type and when you are finished, press the return key to go to the cell directly below the cell that you are currently working in, or the tab key to go to the cell directly to the right of the cell that you are working in.
+Begin to type and when you are finished, press the return key to go to the cell directly below the cell that you are currently working in, or the tab key to go to the cell directly to the right of the cell that you are working in.

 Below is an example that will help you to enter data more quickly using shortcuts provided by Excel.
 If March, April and May also need to be added to the list, you do not need to type all of them in.
 Excel has a shortcut for certain lists and increments.
 In the lower right side of the box, there is a small black box.
 Place your mouse on this box, and hold down the left mouse button and drag the box to the right until you are three cells to the right (or however many extra months you would like to add).
 This enters in March, April and May.